ACM40960/project-VishalkrishnaBlaze/README.md

 ### Future Prospects

-The current simulation-based approach, inspired by SportsStatPredict, holds exciting prospects for future applications.
+The current simulation-based approach, inspired by Monte Carlo Simulation and Betting System for Premier League Predictions, holds exciting prospects for future applications.
 It can be extended to different sports leagues, seasons, and even esports.
 Enhancements can involve integrating real-time data for a more realistic house earnings model and comparing a variety of machine learning models like Random Forests and Neural Networks for improved predictions.
 This expansion could greatly amplify the methodology's versatility, accuracy, and relevance for sports analytics and the betting industry.

 ## Conclusion